 Group health sharing plans are now available to small businesses.
 For businesses with only a handful of employees, these plans are a unique opportunity to offer a valuable health benefit.
 If your employees also enroll in an MEC plan, then they can open up an HSA, and the employer can make tax-deductible contributions to it.

 READ MORE: How to Setup an HSA for Your Employees

 MPowering Benefits: Versatile health care cost sharing programs for individuals and businesses

 One of the most versatile sharing programs in the country is MPowering Benefits, also known simply as MPB.
 Since I first began helping clients switch to health sharing, MPB plans have proven to be one of the most popular options.

 MPowering Benefits offers sharing plans to individuals, families, and even small companies.
 The MBP Care Plan might be one of the most affordable healthcare plans available anywhere, offering an entirely virtual care experience with moderate copays when on-site services are required.

 Here are some additional articles on healthsharing programs: Health Sharing Plans: The Legal Way to Buck Obamacare | Do Health Sharing Plans Work for Businesses?

 Hi!
 I’m Misty Berryman, and I’m one of your Personal Benefits Managers.
 I like working with HSA for America because we’re creating solutions to healthcare problems.
 Our focus on money-saving alternatives like HSA plans and health sharing programs, and the variety of health share programs we offer, are what set us apart.
-Read more about Misty on her Bio page.
+Read more about me on my Bio page.